Radina Velichkova

 Radina Velichkova (born 15 December 2007) is a Bulgarian sprinter and long jumper.

 Career

 She won silver in the long jump at the 2023 European Youth Summer Olympic Festival in Maribor.

-At the 2024 Balkan U18 Championships in Maribor, Bulgaria’s Radina Velichkova won the 100m title in a European U18 leading time of 11.48 seconds.
+At the 2024 Balkan U18 Championships in Maribor, Velichkova won the 100m title in a European U18 leading time of 11.48 seconds.
 She won gold in the 100 metres and bronze in the long jump at the 2024 European Athletics U18 Championships.

-She competed at the 2025 European Athletics U20 Championships in Tampere, Finland, winning her 100 metres heat into a 3.8 m/s headwind with 11.98s.
+Velichkova won the 100 metres title at the Balkan U20 Championships in July 2025 in Romania, in 11.45 seconds.
+She was a semi-finalist at the 2025 European Athletics U20 Championships in Tampere, Finland, winning her 100 metres heat into a 3.8 m/s headwind with 11.98s.

+Competing at the senior Bulgarian Indoor Athletics Championships in Sofia on 28 February 2026 she placed second overall in the 60 metres, running a personal best 7.33 seconds.